top of page

 All of God's attention.

-Can you imagine having all of God's attention?
-Seriously . . . you, humbly surrendered, in His presence, seeking Him intently for the next step, willingly confessing and turning from any sin He may indicate!
+Seriously, you—humbly surrendered, in His presence, seeking Him intently for the next step, willingly confessing and turning from any sin He may indicate!
 His promise is that you will have His full attention.
 He will hear from heaven.

-John knew it . . .
-"And this is the confidence that we have toward him, that if we ask anything according to his will he hears us."
+• John knew it - "And this is the confidence that we have toward him, that if we ask anything according to his will he hears us."
 1 John 5:14

-Peter knew it . . .
-"For the eyes of the Lord are on the righteous, and his ears are open to their prayer.
+• Peter knew it - "For the eyes of the Lord are on the righteous, and his ears are open to their prayer.
 But the face of the Lord is against those who do evil.”
 1 Peter 3:12

-David knew it . . .
-"I cried to him with my mouth, and high praise was on my tongue.
+• David knew it - "I cried to him with my mouth, and high praise was on my tongue.
 If I had cherished iniquity in my heart, the Lord would not have listened.
 But truly God has listened; he has attended to the voice of my prayer.
 Blessed be God, because he has not rejected my prayer or removed his steadfast love from me!"
 Psalm 66:17-20

-Jeremiah knew it . . .
-"Then you will call upon me and come and pray to me, and I will hear you."
+• Jeremiah knew it - "Then you will call upon me and come and pray to me, and I will hear you."
 Jeremiah 29:12

-Isaiah knew it . . .
-"Before they call I will answer; while they are yet speaking I will hear."
+• Isaiah knew it - "Before they call I will answer; while they are yet speaking I will hear."
 Isaiah 65:24

-Matthew knew it . . .
-"Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+• Matthew knew it - "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened."
 Matthew 7:7-8

-James knew it . . .
-"Therefore, confess your sins to one another and pray for one another, that you may be healed.
+• James knew it - "Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working."
 James 5:16

-Solomon knew it . . .
-"The Lord is far from the wicked, but he hears the prayer of the righteous."
+• Solomon knew it - "The Lord is far from the wicked, but he hears the prayer of the righteous."
 Proverbs 15:29

 Those are first hand reports of a common experience of different men at varying times and circumstances, each of whom met the same qualifications.
-Each was convinced that they experienced the full attention of God.
+Each was convinced that he experienced the full attention of God.

 Active Listening